Ivan Franko

-He was a political radical, and a founder of the socialist and nationalist movement in western Ukraine.
-In addition to his own literary work, he also translated the works of such renowned figures as William Shakespeare, Lord Byron, Pedro Calderón de la Barca, Dante Alighieri, Victor Hugo, Adam Mickiewicz, Johann Wolfgang von Goethe and Friedrich Schiller into Ukrainian.
+Franko was a political radical, and a founder of the socialist and nationalist movement in Western Ukraine.
+In addition to his own literary work, he also translated into Ukrainian the works of such renowned figures as William Shakespeare, Lord Byron, Pedro Calderón de la Barca, Dante Alighieri, Victor Hugo, Adam Mickiewicz, Johann Wolfgang von Goethe and Friedrich Schiller.
 His translations appeared on the stage of the Ruska Besida Theatre.
-Along with Taras Shevchenko, he has had a tremendous impact on modern literary and political thought in Ukraine.
+Along with Taras Shevchenko, he has had a tremendous influence on modern literary and political thought in Ukraine.